 Invaluable.
 They copied code groups (ciphers) in the

-way of high speed block printing CW.
-Long hand does not work
+high speed block printing CW.
+Long hand does not work when

-when copying coded groups because it takes a precious moment
+copying coded groups because it takes a precious moment to

 increases copy speed.
 You should be able to copy 3 to 5 words